rbuitragoc/shrink/README.md

 ### Required Configuration

-First, you want to add a `.env` file with the following entries:
+All of the configuration is defaulted, but you can base on the following snippet to create a `.env` file with overrides to any (or all) of them:

 ```(bash)
-   # value set to the domain of your choice:
-   SHRINK_DOMAIN=shri.nk

-   # Port override to 80 (check you have permissions to open that port on your host)
-   PORT=80

-   # Database host/port config
+   # Database host/port config.
+(Default: mongodb://localhost:27017/shrink)
-   DB_HOST=localhost
+   DB_HOST=mongodb://my.hosted.mongo.com:29000/shortenerdata

+   # Domain of your choice (Default: shri.nk)
+   DOMAIN=sho.rt

+   # Port override (Default: 80)
+   PORT=8080

+   # Protocol (Default: http)
+   PROTOCOL=https
    ```

 ### Optional Configuration